dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 A program that issues this call is in one of three states regarding `A` and `B` when it does so:

 - **Possibly different** - In this state, `A` and `B` would unify, i.e. `A=B` would succeed.
-  However, `A` and `B` are still sufficiently "unrefined" (or "unconstrained" to use another adjective), that subsequent program operations may change that situation. `A=B`, if issued later, might fail.
+  However, `A` and `B` are still sufficiently unrefined/uninstantiated, that subsequent program operations may change that situation. `A=B`, if issued later, might fail.
 Example: `A=f(X),B=f(Y)`.
 Note that `\+ A==B`.
 - **Different** - In this state, `A` and `B` won't unify and no subsequent operation will change this.
   When or once the program is in state "different", it will stay there (unless it sufficiently backtracks).